Conference Conundrum

 Extra bags or small suitcase to bring stuff home.
 One with rollers to bring to the vendor hall for purchases.

 Notebook or “organizer” to take notes during speakers and workshops.
-I’ve been seeing portable computers and iPads as well recently.
+I’ve been seeing portable computers and iPads as well.
 You’ll also want to collect addresses and phone numbers of other homeschool families.

 Supply of such things as water bottles, lotion, snacks.